aaronpk/oauth-client-intermediary-metadata/oauth-client-intermediary-metadata.md

 Security Considerations
 =======================

 As this extends {{RFC7591}}, all security considerations from that draft apply here as well.

-Specifically, if the authorization server supports open client registration without any authentication, it must be careful with any URLs received in the registration request such as `logo_uri`, `tos_uri`, and `uri`, as these values will be shown to end users. {{RFC7591}} recommends requiring that these URIs have a matching host and scheme as the defined `redirect_uri`s, and that they are resolvable URIs.
+Specifically, if the authorization server supports open client registration without any authentication, it must be extremely careful with any URLs received in the registration request such as `logo_uri`, `tos_uri`, and `uri`, as these values may be displayed to end users. {{RFC7591}} recommends requiring that these URIs have a matching host and scheme as the defined `redirect_uri`s, and that they are resolvable URIs.
 See section 5 of {{RFC7591}} for more details.

 Acknowledgements